• Home

 Survey data collection is the physical act of gathering audience responses.

 Traditionally, survey data collection also involved organizing the results and beginning to tabulate the responses.
-This step is largely automated today thanks to online survey data collection methods, like using Google Forms.
+This step is largely automated today thanks to online survey data collection methods, such as Google Forms.

 With modern online survey tool examples, survey data collection is almost effortless.
 It’s simple to send your questionnaires to a specific email list or share a link with the target audience.